 Another effect produced by the air pressure behind the cone is that it takes more power to produce the same volume as it would in a comparable ported box.
 What a sealed sub rarely does is roar, thunder, or boom.
 That's because a sealed sub has very flat frequency response and tends to play tight, full bass that provides a level low-frequency foundation to your music.
 Sealed boxes are generally more compact than ported subs, so they fit in more vehicles.

-Camp B: I want my bass to be loud
+If you want your bass to be loud

 Boomy bass has more punch and reverberance in each of its beats.
-This is easily attained, without using any equalizer or processor, with a ported sub box, where the cone has greater freedom of motion.
+The cone has greater freedom of motion.
 The port redirects sound from the rear of the cone and adds it to the sound coming from the front, making the bass louder.
 This increase in efficiency lets you use a smaller amp than you would need with a comparable sealed box to play at the same volume.
 Another long-term advantage of choosing a ported enclosure is that the air flow keeps the subwoofer cooler, so it will live longer than it would in a sealed box.

 Air flowing through the port adds to the boom